Trump administration adds China's SMIC and CNOOC to Defense blacklist

 WASHINGTON, Dec 3 (Reuters) - The Trump administration on Thursday added China's top chipmaker SMIC 0981.HK and oil giant CNOOC to a blacklist of alleged Chinese military companies, a move likely to escalate tensions with Beijing before President-elect Joe Biden takes office.

-The Department of Defense designated a total of four additional companies as owned or controlled by the Chinese military on Thursday, including China Construction Technology Co Ltd and China International Engineering Consulting Corp.
+The Department of Defense designated a total of four additional companies as owned or controlled by the Chinese military, including China Construction Technology Co Ltd and China International Engineering Consulting Corp.

+The move, which was first reported by Reuters on Sunday, brings the total number of companies blacklisted to 35.
+While the list did not initially trigger any penalties, a recent executive order issued by President Donald Trump will prevent U.S. investors from buying securities of the blacklisted firms starting late next year.

+The Chinese Embassy in Washington, Semiconductor Manufacturing International Corp (SMIC) and China National Offshore Oil Corp (CNOOC) did not immediately respond to requests for comment.

 ((Alexandra.Alper@thomsonreuters.com; +1(202)354-5865; Reuters Messaging: alexandra.alper.thomsonreuters.com@reuters.net - https://twitter.com/alexalper?lang=en))